 School Fees & Registration

-Goffs Greek School is fully self-funded and no longer receives any grants in any form since the austerity measures that took place in 2008.
-The Cyprus Education mission (K.E.A), supply a couple of teachers (paid by K.E.A) that are distributed across the United Kingdom.
-The number of teachers allocated to the Greek school has been reduced over the years.
-All other teachers are supplied and vetted by the Greek Parents Association (GPA) and are paid by the individual Greek School operating under the GPA umbrella.
+Goffs Greek School is fully self-funded and has not received any grants since the austerity measures introduced in 2008.
+The Cyprus Education Mission (K.E.A.) provides a limited number of teachers across the United Kingdom, and in recent years the number allocated to our school has been reduced.
+All additional teachers are recruited, vetted, and paid directly by the Greek Parents Association (GPA) and the individual Greek Schools operating under the GPA umbrella.

 Nursery Class Requirements